catfxngs/HedgeModLinux/README.md

 - Sonic Colours: Ultimate ([Steam](https://store.steampowered.com/app/2055290), [Epic Games Store](https://www.epicgames.com/store/p/sonic-colors-ultimate))
 - Sonic Origins ([Steam](https://store.steampowered.com/app/1794960), [Epic Games Store](https://store.epicgames.com/en-US/p/sonic-origins))
 - [Sonic Frontiers](https://store.steampowered.com/app/1237320)

+## How is this accomplished?
+Currently, this project is in early development.
+A native Linux port is being tested using [Mono](https://www.mono-project.com/) and [Gtk#](https://github.com/GtkSharp/GtkSharp), and an additional compatibilty layer *may be required* for games to properly function.
+The final release is expected to contain UI limitations differentiating from the official HedgeModManager.
+However, mods and code injection will function as expected.

+Several methods are being experimented with to accomplish this port, among other developers.
+Please expect changes to be made.

+## How can I contribute?
+All contributions will be greatly appreciated!
+The project outline is not finalized, so please be patient as guidelines are developed.

 ## So how do I use this?
 ### Steam Deck (steamOS)